nickjbb/magic-8-ball/README.md

 # magic-8-ball

-app focused on creating a beginner magic-8-ball app using React.js
-\nReact.js uses JavaScript, HTML, and CSS to design the website
+app focused on creating a beginner magic-8-ball app using React.js.
+React.js uses HTML, CSS, and JavaScript to code the website